oplS16projects/SpaceXplore/README.md

 ### Evaluation of Results
-We should be able to run the game without any errors till the end.
+The game should play through with the described gameplay without errors until the player reaches 0 health.

 How will you know if you are successful?